constructpm/pysyncgateway/docs/quickstart.rst

 Create some Documents
 ---------------------

-First create a Document with the ID 'message'.
+First create a :class:`Document <pysyncgateway.document.Document>` with the ID 'message'.
 This will have the "Hello World!" content and be in the 'world' channel (we'll use this to test with our User later):

 .. doctest::